Quick Start

 5. Create a checkout session

-A checkout session creates a hosted payment page where your customer can select their blockchain and token, connect their wallet, and complete the payment.
+A checkout session generates a hosted payment page where your customer can select their blockchain and token, connect a wallet (WalletConnect on EVM or Solana wallet adapters), and complete the payment.

 By default, the checkout page shows the chains and tokens you configured for your app.
-You can override them for a specific session:
+You can restrict them for a specific session by passing allowedChains and allowedTokens:

 6. Handle the webhook